 Author: Yumi Kirro

-Summary: Miyabe lives a carefree life of luxury in her father’s laboratory, constantly monitored by servants because her body is too weak to venture outside.
-She’s told stories of the mutated creatures living outside the walls surrounding the town, horrible abominations overcome with savage desires.
-When she accidentally falls into a river and is whisked out into the wilds, she comes to realize everything she’s ever been told are lies.
+Summary: Miyabe lives a carefree life of luxury in her father’s laboratory, constantly monitored by servants because her body is too weak to venture into town.
+She’s told stories of mutated creatures living outside town – horrible abominations overcome with savage desires.
+During her monthly field-trip, she accidentally falls into a river and is whisked downstream.

 My rating: Loved it!
 It’s an original, interesting plot that immediately caught my attention.
 The theme revolves around science being a double-edged sword – beneficial, yet terrifying in its power and uncertainty.